zulip/python-zulip-api/zulip_bots/zulip_bots/bots/bugzilla/doc.md

 ## Setup

 To use Bugzilla Bot, first set up `bugzilla.conf`. `bugzilla.conf` takes 2 options:

- - site (the site like `https://bugs.xxx.net` that includes both the protocol and the domain), and
+ - site (the site like `https://bugs.xxx.net` that includes both the protocol and the domain)
- - api_key (a Bugzilla API key),
+ - api_key (a Bugzilla API key)

 ## Usage